 Day 1: Arrive into Moscow.

 Days 2–3: Tour Red Square.
-Admire the decorated Metro stations, wander through Gorky Park and visit the Garage Museum.
+Admire the decorated Metro stations and wander through Gorky Park.

 Day 4: Day trip to Kuskovo Park and Estate and Pushkin Galleries.

-Days 5–7: See the Tretyakov collections.
-Investigate the Kremlin; State Armoury and Diamond Fund.
+Days 5–7: See the Tretyakov collections, Kremlin, State Armoury and Diamond Fund.
 Visit the Tolstoy House Museum and Novodevichy Convent.

 Day 8: Travel by fast train to St Petersburg.